-Knowledge, Attitudes, and Behavior Regarding Health and Environment: A cross-sectional study in Israel
+Knowledge, Attitudes, and Behavior Regarding Health and the Environment: A Cross-sectional Study in Israel

-Abstract:
+Abstract

-In the past two decades, public health researchers have emphasized the need to shift towards an approach that encompasses a broad understanding, including social and spatial aspects affecting public health in the city.
-The city can reduce environmental damage by promoting green construction, clean energy production, setting up recycling stations, educating the population to change consumption and eating patterns, and more.
-Like many cities worldwide, the municipality of Ashkelon understands the need to participate in the global effort to address the climate crisis.
-To this end, a survey was conducted to examine the relationship between knowledge, attitudes, and behavior regarding health and the environment among the residents of Ashkelon, Israel.
-The sample included 322 participants from the city's adult population who completed an online questionnaire.
-The findings showed that Ashkelon residents understand the connection between the environment and human beings and have a positive attitude towards preserving the environment.
-The questionnaire indicates that the city's residents do not have pro-environmental behavior, and not all facilities are accessible to all city residents.
+Over the past two decades public health researchers have increasingly emphasized the need to adapt a new comprehensive approach to the environment that includes social and spatial aspects of urban life that affect public health in urban areas.
+Urban authorities can reduce environmental damage by promoting green construction and clean energy production, establishing recycling stations, encouraging residents to change their consumption and eating patterns, and more.
+As in many cities worldwide, municipal authorities in Ashkelon, Israel, understand the need to participate in the global efforts to address the climate crisis.
+In this context, we conducted a survey to examine the relationships between knowledge, attitudes, and behavior with regard to health and the environment among Ashkelon residents.
+A total of 322 participants from the city’s adult population completed an online questionnaire.
+Our findings show that Ashkelon residents understand the connection between the environment and human beings and have a positive attitude toward preserving the environment.
+However, not all of the city’s residents exhibit pro-environmental behavior, and not all pro-environmental facilities are accessible to all city residents.
 Positive and strong connections were found between knowledge, attitudes, pro-environmental behavior, and accessibility to facilities and research variables.
-In addition, participants who raised animals demonstrated more knowledge, attitudes, and pro-environmental behavior.
-Strengthening the public's positive attitudes is essential to acquiring knowledge and understanding of maintaining a green and healthy environment.
-It is recommended to adopt pets and encourage volunteering with animals.
-There is a need for extensive public education on the environmental issue and making the environment more accessible, enabling a healthy lifestyle while preserving the environment.
+Participants who kept animals at home demonstrated more pro-environmental knowledge, attitudes, and behavior than those who do not have pets.
+Strengthening positive attitudes to the environment is essential if individuals are to acquire knowledge and understand how to maintain a healthy environment.
+It is recommended to encourage people to adopt pets and/or volunteer to work with animals to help achieve this end.
+In addition, there must be extensive public education in environmental issues, and the environment should be made more accessible, enabling a healthy lifestyle while preserving the environment.

 1. Introduction

-In the past two decades, public health researchers have emphasized the necessity of shifting towards an approach that advocates for a comprehensive understanding encompassing social and spatial aspects in the city that affect public health (Portney & Sansom, 2017).
-This was evident during the COVID-19 pandemic, where local authorities actively participated in the national effort to mitigate the pandemic.
-Similarly, in the context of the climate crisis, it is within the purview of the municipal authority to enable residents to minimize environmental damage (Esmaeilian et al., 2018).
-Lifestyle and an increase in living standards also contribute to environmental impact, mainly due to the increasing consumption of meat and cheap clothing produced in the East, discarded here after a season, generating vast amounts of waste (Dopelt et al., 2019).
+During the past two decades, public health researchers have emphasized the need to shift toward a comprehensive approach to public health for urban areas that encompasses the social and spatial aspects of living in a city that affect public health (Portney & Sansom, 2017).
+The importance of such an approach became evident during the COVID-19 pandemic, when local authorities actively participated in the national effort to mitigate the pandemic.
+Similarly, in the context of the climate crisis, it is within the purview of municipal authorities to enable residents to minimize environmental damage (Esmaeilian et al., 2018).
+Cities are hubs of human activity associated with energy consumption and resource usage.
+Therefore, many greenhouse gas emissions occur in cities (Choi et al., 2022).
+Lifestyle choices and a rise in living standards can also have an environmental impact, examples including increased meat consumption and the widespread availability of inexpensive clothing from the Far East that is discarded after a season, thus generating vast quantities of waste in the country (Dopelt et al., 2019).

-Sustainable cities are "green" cities that reduce environmental impact globally and promote sustainable consumption and production patterns tailored to the existing conditions within the country, considering cultural, social, and geographical aspects.
-City residents are committed to the common goal and strive to create new habits less harmful to the environment.
-Therefore, there is a need for agreement and collaboration among the city's residents in various aspects, such as waste recycling and reduction, renewable energy, encouragement of local purchasing, reduction of transportation usage, green spaces, raising awareness among the population, and more (Winter, 2018).
+Sustainable cities are “green” cities that aim to reduce their environmental impact globally and promote sustainable consumption and production patterns tailored to the existing conditions within a country, taking account of various cultural, social, and geographical considerations.
+City residents must be encouraged to become committed to the common goal and to form new habits that are less harmful to the environment.
+Therefore, there is a need for agreement and collaboration among city residents in a range of areas, including waste recycling and reduction, the use of renewable energy, encouragement of local purchasing, reduction in transportation use, increased green spaces, and raising awareness among the population (Winter, 2018).